jorirsan/simulstream/docs/source/usage.rst

 is specified in the server YAML config.
 The file specified in ``--wav-list-file`` should be a TXT files containing for each line the path to a WAV file.

+Before running the command, ensure that the logging of metrics is enabled in the configuration file of the WebSocket server (i.e., ``metrics.enabled = True``) and that metrics are logged to an empty/non-existing file, to ensure that the resulting file will contain only the logs related to the files sent by the client.
+Then, compute the relevant scores as described below (`Evaluation`_).

 Evaluation
 __________